 Japan's lost decade has provided many valuable economic lessons.
 Some economists argue against any interventions on the part of central banks, contending that they inevitably lead to moral hazard and longer-term problems.
 But others argue that interventions should take the market by surprise in terms of timing and scope.

-Some key lessons are as follows:
+Some key lessons were:

 - Act quickly to stem the crisis.
 The Bank of Japan's reluctance to act quickly caused a crisis of confidence among investors and may have exacerbated its problems.